laissez-faire-btc/safe-redaction/BIP.md

 * `<redaction-statement>` = the Redaction Statement, which is all the information needed to safely apply a redaction to a transaction, or to later validate that redacted transaction
 * `<uuid>` = a specific 16 byte value used (only and always) to signify that this data is a redaction statement
 * `<transaction-hash>` = the id of the transaction being modified
-* `<data-segment-list>` = a sequence of pairs of numbers, each pair being first the index of the first byte to delete, and second the number of bytes to delete - with the entire list prepended with the length of the list
+* `<data-segment-list>` = a sequence of pairs of numbers, each pair being first the index of the first byte to redact, and second the number of bytes to redact - with the entire list prepended with the length of the list (two bytes, little endian)
 * `<transaction-hash-updated>` = the new transaction hash (transaction id)
 * `<signature-hash-update-list>` = a list of pairs of sighashes, `<sighash-original> <sighash-updated>`, each being first the sighash of the original (unredacted) data, then the sighash of the updated (redacted) data, to be used for one signature in the transaction